sjsu-library/unionist/_items/unionist--text-0020.md

 subject: Anti-Slavery
 type: Text
-category: Unionist full issue 1833-08-08 article.type: republished material from London New Monthly Magazine
+category: Unionist full issue 1833-08-08
+articleType: republished material from London New Monthly Magazine
 volume: '1'
 issue: '2'
 transcription: "<p>ANECDOTE.—The following anecdote is related in the London New Monthly